 When you’re applying to college, so many ideas fly around your brain at once: Where should I go?
 Should I leave the state?
 How far should I go?
 Can I pay for college?
 Will I even get in?
 At times, these big questions are enough to make you want to put down your computer and college brochures and replace them with less overwhelming things like hot cocoa and a Snuggie.
 Unfortunately, these tough questions will probably never go away; they are simply part of the college search and application process.
 But if you think about it, the challenging nature of this process is good, because college is a big decision and you should be thinking hard about it!

-And even though I wish I could’ve done away with my misconceptions during the college application process, hopefully, they will help you with yours.
+Even though I wish I hadn't been wrong about these things during my college application process, hopefully, they will help you get it right.